-...To lead the community in line with our guiding principles to achieve our shared vision our Vision our Guiding Principles
+...To lead the community in line with our guiding principles to achieve our shared vision.

+our Vision

 ...Etheridge Shire is a place of innovation, diversity and opportunity for all.
-We have a vibrant and cohesive community which is provided with quality services that maintain a high quality of life, inclusive and progressive leadership ensures a sustainable community economy and environments
+We have a vibrant and cohesive community which is provided with quality services that maintain a high quality of life, inclusive and progressive leadership ensures a sustainable community economy and environment.